giusdp/bevy_talks/README.md

 If an action has one or more actors defined, they can be accessed to get the names (and the assets) to be displayed together with the text.

-### Build Screenplay from json
+### Build Screenplay from screenplay.json files

-The plugin can parse json files that create `RawScreenplay` assets, which can then be used to build a `Screenplay` component.
+The plugin can parse json files to create `RawScreenplay` assets, which can then be used to build a `Screenplay` component.
+The files must have the extension: `screenplay.json`.

 Here's an example: